 Talk Openly About Plans for the Future

 Open communication will foster trust within family businesses.
-Do not leave plans for ownership interests or business valuation in the shadows.
+Do not hide plans for ownership interests or business valuation.
 Younger generations will feel empowered to take on new roles if they are included in important conversations.
 Be open about future plans and their justification.

 Work With a Family Business Adviser

-Just because a succession plan is a family matter, that does not mean there are not ample resources to help with this process.
-A family business adviser is a trained professional who can help in business succession planning.
-Whether you need help finding the right roles for your family or you need help in fostering open communication, count on the assistance of a family business adviser.
+Just because a succession plan is a family matter does not mean there are not ample resources to help with this process.
+A family business adviser is a trained professional who can help with business planning.
+Whether you need help finding the right roles for your family or you need help fostering open communication, count on the assistance of a family business adviser.

 Letting the New Owner Take Over

-When it is time for a new leader in the family firm, there are a few considerations to remember during this process.
-Family business transition planning involves plenty of preparation, so when the time comes to make a switch, do not forget that the senior generation should remain involved and open to communication.
+When it is time for new leaders in family enterprises, there are a few considerations to remember.
+When the time comes to make a switch, the senior generation should remain involved and open to communication.
 Here are a few tips for family businesses to aid in this process.

-- Be Patient – The day or week after ownership has transferred, the work is not over.
-If you are part of the former family business owners who have passed the torch, remain involved, especially at the beginning, so you can answer questions, provide feedback, and work through any issues.
-It is essential to set a positive tone right from the start, and being willing and able to help out is a great way to do so.
+- Be Patient – The day or week after ownership has transferred, remain involved so you can answer questions, provide feedback, and work through any issues.
+Set a positive tone right from the start and be willing and able to help out.

-- Embrace Positive Changes – If your family has done the work for successful business succession planning, there should not be too many surprises when ownership transfers.
+- Embrace Positive Changes – If your family has done the work for successful business succession planning, there should not be many surprises when ownership transfers.
 However, even changes you are expecting can feel jarring.
-Remember that positive change is good and moves the business forward.
 Whether new ownership implements new technology, new structure, or another change, remain open to these ideas and ask questions to learn more.

-- Remember the Details – Passing off duties to new family business leaders is an exciting time, but remember to complete all the necessary paperwork and smaller tasks.
+- Remember the Details – Passing duties to new family business leaders is exciting, but remember to complete the necessary paperwork and smaller tasks.
 Factors such as taxes for business assets and expenses need to be addressed to help the next generation succeed as part of the family firm.

 What to do When Taking Over a Family Business?

-- Work Within the Succession Plan – If your family has spent time forming a succession plan, work within this framework.
-It takes time and consideration to outline this transition, and there is no need for you to work from scratch if you already have a well-thought-out plan to guide you.
+- Work Within the Succession Plan—If your family has spent time forming a succession plan, work within this framework.
+Outlining this transition takes time and consideration, and there is no need to work from scratch if you already have a well-thought-out plan to guide you.

 - Take Advice – Being part of a family business means having tons of resources at your disposal.
 Do not hesitate to engage with your family about business questions, financial concerns, marketing efforts, or any other factor that makes up your business.
 Count on the experience of previous generations to drive you toward success.

 - Foster Quality Culture – As family business leaders, you are responsible for keeping a healthy company culture.
-Do not discount the importance of showing employees they are valued.
 This is especially true if you are stepping into the business owner role, as you want your employees to feel comfortable talking with you.
-Setting a high standard of communication makes family and non-family members feel valued at your company.
+Setting a high standard of communication makes family and non-family members feel valued.

-- Do Not Discount Hard Work – Even if your responsibilities change, do not forget to maintain high standards for yourself.
-You want to demonstrate that you are willing and able to successfully run the business and tackle the challenges that come with it.
-Do not forget to work just as hard as those around you and maintain your credibility.
+- Do Not Discount Hard Work – Even if your responsibilities change, maintain high standards for yourself.
+Demonstrate that you are willing and able to successfully run the business and tackle the challenges that come with it.